phos-tou-kosmou/python_portfolio/euler_project/README.md

         `$ chmod +x multiples_of_three_and_five`
         `$ python3 multiples_of_three_and_five`

+    Note: The example above applies to all file within this directory just make sure to chmod and then run the correct file.
-    Note:  Alternatively, you could use python 2.7 and the inputs for the multiples are unlimited.
+    Alternatively, you could use python 2.7
+    and the inputs for the multiples in multiples_of_three_and_five.py are unlimited.
 Go crazy!